ironbar/tertulia_inteligencia_artificial/docs/guiones/04-historia-modelos-lenguaje.md

    - En dos secciones se comentará cómo podemos escapar de ese límite.
 3. ¿Más temas? ...

+??? warning "Limitaciones de los ngramas"
+    N-grams have been extensively used in natural language processing and computational linguistics, but they do have several notable problems and limitations:

+    1. Sparsity: N-grams require a large amount of data to accurately capture language patterns.
+But even with massive amounts of data, many possible n-grams won't occur in the training data, leading to sparsity.
+As the size of the n-gram (the "n") increases, the problem gets worse because the number of potential n-grams grows exponentially.
+    1. Lack of Long-Term Dependencies: N-gram models have a fixed context length (the n-1 previous words).
+They can't account for dependencies outside this context window.
+This is a significant problem because language often contains long-range dependencies where the meaning of a word depends on words much earlier in the sentence.
+    1. Out of Vocabulary Problem: If a word doesn't appear in the training data, the model has no way of dealing with it, because n-gram models fundamentally rely on counting occurrences of words or sequences of words.
+This is a big problem in practice because language is always evolving, and new words are constantly being created.
+    1. Lack of Semantic Understanding: N-grams are purely statistical and don't understand the meaning of words.
+They only know that certain sequences of words tend to occur together.
+This leads to issues where n-grams can produce or fail to recognize semantically incorrect phrases if they are statistically likely.
+    1. Overfitting: Because n-grams are based on the exact sequences of words in the training data, they can overfit to that data.
+This means they might perform poorly on new data that has different characteristics.
+    1. Storage: Storing the count of every possible n-gram requires a lot of memory, particularly as n increases.
+This can make n-gram models impractical for large vocabularies or large values of n.

+    These limitations have led to the development of other methods for language modelling, such as neural networks, which can handle longer dependencies, have a more flexible approach to context, and can learn more abstract representations of words, alleviating some of these problems.

+??? success "Ventajas de los ngramas"

+    1. Simplicity: N-gram models are straightforward to understand and implement.
+They do not require complex algorithms or deep mathematical insights.
+You simply count the frequency of sequences of words in your data.
+    1. Efficiency: Once the model has been trained (i.e., the n-gram frequencies have been counted), generating new text or calculating the probability of a piece of text is very fast, which can be a significant advantage in some applications.
+    1. Local Context: Despite its limitations, the fact that n-gram models consider local context (the n-1 previous words) is an advantage over bag-of-words models, which ignore context altogether.
+    1. No Need for Training: Unlike neural network models, n-gram models don't need to go through a time-consuming and potentially tricky training process.
+Once you've counted the n-grams in your text, you're done.
+    1. Useful for Certain Tasks: Despite their limitations, n-gram models can perform well on certain tasks, especially ones that mainly rely on local word order.
+They have been successfully used in applications like spell-checking, keyword extraction, and some aspects of machine translation.
+    1. Interpretability: The predictions of n-gram models are relatively interpretable.
+If an n-gram model assigns a high probability to a particular piece of text, you can look at the n-grams in that text to see why.
+    1. Flexibility: N-gram models can be used with any sequence data, not just text.
+This makes them versatile tools for a wide variety of tasks in many different domains.

 ### Contexto es todo lo que necesitas

 Durante los años 90 el paradigma cambió poco, los modelos de ngramas estaban presentes